MochiDiffusion/MochiDiffusion/README.md

 - `CPU & GPU` may be faster on M1 Max, Ultra and later but will use more memory

 Depending on the option chosen, you will need to use the correct model version (see Models section for details).

-Intel Macs uses `CPU & GPU` as it doesn't have Neural Engine.

 ## Models